-Create contextual help for your report in Excel using VBA!
+Create contextual help for your dashboard using VBA!
 We’ll show you how to improve user experience.
 Build elegant screen tips step-by-step.

 First, we will explain how to add a useful contextual help to our spreadsheet.
 How to boost user experience using interactive help system?